Taiwan: China, Russia disrupting, threatening world order | Politics

 - Taiwan

-Taiwan's leader on Friday said China and Russia are "disrupting and threatening the world order" through Beijing's recent large-scale military exercises near the island and Moscow's invasion of Ukraine.
+Taiwan's leader on Friday said China and Russia are “disrupting and threatening the world order” with Beijing's recent large-scale military exercises near the island and Moscow's invasion of Ukraine.

 President Tsai Ing-wen was speaking during a meeting in Taipei with US Sen. Marsha Blackburn, who is on the second visit by members of Congress since House Speaker Nancy Pelosi's trip earlier this month.
-That visit prompted China to launch the exercises that saw it fire numerous missiles and send dozens of warplanes and ships to virtually surround the island, including across the centre line in the Taiwan Strait that has long been a buffer between the sides.
+That visit prompted China to launch military exercises in which it fired numerous missiles and sent dozens of warplanes and naval ships to virtually surround the island.
+Some ships crossed the center line in the Taiwan Strait that has long been a buffer between the sides.

-China claims Taiwan as its own territory to be brought under its control by force if necessary.
-Beijing has also boosted relations with Russia and is seen as tacitly supporting its attack on Ukraine.
+China claims Taiwan as its own territory, to be brought under its control by force if necessary.
+Beijing has also boosted its relations with Russia and is seen as tacitly supporting Moscow's attack on Ukraine.

 “These developments demonstrate how authoritarian countries are disrupting and threatening the world order,” Tsai said.

+Blackburn, whose visit is to last three days, also met with Foreign Minister Wu and Secretary General of the National Security Council Wellington Koo, along with members of the American business community.

-"I just landed in Taiwan to send a message to Beijing — we will not be bullied," said Blackburn in a tweet early morning Friday.
-"The United States remains steadfast in preserving freedom around the globe, and will not tolerate efforts to undermine our nation and our allies."
-During her three-day visit, Blackburn is also due to meet with the head of Taiwan's National Security Council.
-Washington has no official diplomatic ties with Taipei in deference to China, but remains the island's biggest security guarantor, with U.S. law requiring it ensure Taiwan has the means to defend itself and to regard threats to the island as matters of "grave concern."
+Washington has no official diplomatic ties with Taipei in deference to China, but remains the island's biggest security guarantor, with US law requiring it ensure Taiwan has the means to defend itself and to regard threats to the island as matters of “grave concern.”
 Taiwan and China split in 1949 after a civil war and have no official relations but are bound by billions of dollars of trade and investment.
 China has increased its pressure on Taiwan since it elected independence-leaning Tsai as its president.
 When Tsai refused to endorse the concept of a single Chinese nation, China cut off contact with the Taiwanese government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)